Do Search Click-throughs help rank pages at Google?

 22. The system of claim 21, wherein the model is a lookup table and the score corresponds to a click-through rate associated with a repository when the user provides the particular search query.

-Google does have some patents that illustrate how they might use clicks upon specific searches to determine what results they might display in search results, and where those might be ranked.
+Google does have some patents that illustrate how they might use search click-throughs upon specific searches to determine what results they might display in search results, and where those might be ranked.

-Whether or not Google uses information about click throughs seems to be something that they have been denying, and we can’t be certain about.
-Google has told us that just because they have a patent on something doesn’t necessarily mean they are using what is described in that patent:
+Whether or not Google uses information about search click-throughs seems to be something that Google spokespeople have been denying, and it is something that we can’t be certain about.
+Google has told us that just because they have a patent on something doesn’t necessarily mean they are using what is described in that patent.
+But, a patent is filed to protect a process that may be in use and to prevent other search engines from also using a process.
+So, for some reason, Google is protecting processes using search click-throughs that may be influencing search results.

 Do click-throughs determine whether certain pages appear in search results?
 We can’t be certain, but it appears like a possibility.